-There’s always someone or something that has to be defeated in every hero’s journey.
-In the case of our hero Wesley, he had to defeat Prince Humperdink in order to rescue his true love Buttercup.
-This singular mission helped him reserve his energy for the most critical moment, when he finally met Humperdink face to face.
+There’s always someone or something that has to be defeated in every hero’s journey when learning how to find motivation.
+In the case of our hero Wesley, he had to defeat Prince Humperdink in order to rescue Buttercup.
+This singular mission helped him reserve his energy for the most critical moment, when he finally met Humperdink face-to-face.

-When you’re truly burnt out it’s likely that it’s negatively impacted multiple areas of your life so it may feel impossible to identify the root cause of your struggles at the moment.
-I know I felt that way.
+When you’re truly burnt out, it’s likely that it’s negatively impacted multiple areas of your life, so it may feel impossible to identify the root cause of your struggles at the moment.

-Here’s my advice on how to get the root cause of your burn out: Do a gut check.
+To get the root cause of your burnout, do a gut check.
 What are the first 3 reasons that you think have caused you to burn out?
 What were the first things that popped into your mind?
-Write them down!

 If you’re stuck, you can also rank each of the following categories of your life from 1-10 (10 being awesome, 1 being awful):

 - Spiritual Life

 The aspects of your life with the lowest numbers should help you identify the true root cause of your burnout.

 One way to really figure out what’s wrong is to imagine what a 10 would be to you in each area you rank low.
 For example, if you rank your job a 2, what would a 10 be to you?
 Describe it in as much detail as possible and compare it to your current situation.

 For example, maybe your 10 job would be remote, but your current job forces you to commute and travel constantly.
 This has the potential to affect every area of your life, but the solution to most of your woes is to get a job that lets you work from home and doesn’t require so much travel.

 When you’re clear on what’s not working, you can start to see a way out, which leads us to step 3.